sramteke171/python-oop/readme.md

 </details>

 ## Inheritance in Python

 Inheritance allows us to build new classes out of old classes.
 It allows us to extend functionality defined in a `parent` class and create `children` classes that extend and compartmentalize different pieces of functionality.

-Inheritance models natural hierarchies that we're used to thinking about in the world.
+Inheritance is a pattern thatmodels natural conceptual hierarchies that we're used to thinking about in the world.
+A landline is a type of phone, and so is a smartphone.
+They are both in a phone category.
+Phones can at the very least, call other phones and receive calls using phone numbers.
+A portable phone connected to a landline has specific features, just as a smartphone does.
+They are both types of phones.
+Roughly, this is how inheritance works.

 We can define one general class to model something like an **Phone** and then `inherit` the methods and properties of the class to make new classes out of the first class, like **IPhone** and **AndroidPhone**.

 When we say sub-classes, or child classes, `inherit` methods